 Normally, N.s does not have an expiry date if stored under appropriate conditions

 N.s is ionic, which is considered highly polar

 N.s does not possess antioxidant property.

-User Submitted Feedback For N.S NA Infusion
+User Submitted Feedback For N.S Infusion

 What are you using this medicine for?

 Survey Participants: 1

 “The following are the results of on-going survey on 1mg.com for N.S Infusion.
 These results only indicate the perceptions of the website users.
 Please base your medical decisions only on the advice of a doctor or a registered medical professional.”

 Substitutes for N.S